The CORE Project

 Background

-Our consortium is one of 19 successful projects awarded funding by the Open Networks Ecosystem (ONE) Competition, to demonstrate the reliability and feasibility of Open RAN technologies and showcase their role in delivering resilient and future-proofed connectivity to UK citizens and businesses.
+Our consortium, one of 19 successful projects awarded funding by the Open Networks Ecosystem (ONE) Competition, set out to demonstrate the reliability and feasibility of Open RAN technologies and showcase their role in delivering resilient and future-proofed connectivity to UK citizens and businesses.

-The 19 different projects will be initiating trials of ‘open’ 5G networks in major urban centres.
-These include Bath, Blackpool, Glasgow, Liverpool, London and Worthing as well as Cambridge.
+The 19 different projects initiated trials of ‘open’ 5G networks in major urban centres.
+These included Bath, Blackpool, Glasgow, Liverpool, London and Worthing as well as Cambridge.

-Iconic sports and entertainment venues such as Cardiff’s Principality Stadium, Sunderland’s Stadium of Light, the National eSport Arena, Shelsley Walsh motorsport venue and the Cambridge Corn Exchange will all take part.
+Iconic sports and entertainment venues such as Cardiff’s Principality Stadium, Sunderland’s Stadium of Light, the National eSport Arena, Shelsley Walsh motorsport venue and the Cambridge Corn Exchange all took part.

 What is RAN?